 16. For collections of information whose results will be published, outline plans for tabulation and publication.
 Address any complex analytical techniques that will be used.
 Provide the time schedule for the entire project, including beginning and ending dates of the collection of information, completion of report, publication dates, and other actions.

 The Aviation Safety Strategic Planning Committee will summarize the results and use them to adjust (if necessary) the JPDO Aviation Safety Strategic Plan.
-The information will also be provided to NASA for use in their yearly replanning of the NASA Aviation Safety Program.
+The information will also be provided to NASA for use in periodic planning or review of the NASA Aviation Safety Program.
 Only summarized, de-identified data will be published by NASA.
 The first biennial data collection will start in February 2010 and be completed in April 2010; the next collection will be performed in FY12.

 17. If seeking approval to not display the expiration date for OMB approval of the information collection, explain the reasons that display would be inappropriate.